bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

 ADDRESSES
    :index:`\ <single: Data Type; ADDRESSES>`\

-   Specify a set of ADDRESSES and net-ports.
+   Specify a set of ADDRESSES and ports.
 Probably the simplest way to explain this is to show an example:

    .. code-block:: bareosconfig
       :caption: ADDRESSES